devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ```

-* To publish ports , we have following types:
-* ClusterIP: Exposes service on clusteripinternal address.
-Default type
-* NodePort: If you want to expose the service on the node on which pod is running.
-* Loadbalancer: Exposes the service externaly using cloud loadbalancers.

-* Take an example from replicationController:
+* Take an example from replicationController for pods used by svc:

 ```
 ---